prdn/zmq-omdp/README.md

 #### `omdp.Client(socket_str)`

-Clients may make simple requests using `client.request(...)` with 4 arguments.
+Clients may make simple requests using `client.request(...)` with 5 arguments.

 * `serviceName` - name of the service we wish to connect to
 * `data` - data to give to the service
 * `partialCallback(data)` - called whenever the request does not end but emits data
 * `finalCallback(err, data)` - called when the request will emit no more data
+* `opts` - options object for the request

 ````
 client.request('echo', 'data', function (data) {